-- If electricity is needed, please bring a 100 ft outdoor extension cord in addition to contacting us. - If an individual in your unit needs to use a golf cart for in-camp mobility please contact us to submit necessary documentation.
+- If electricity is needed, please bring a 100-foot outdoor extension cord and contact us. - If an individual in your unit needs to use a golf cart for in-camp mobility, please contact us to submit necessary documentation.

-- Use of service animals is permitted but pets are not.
+- Service animals are permitted, but pets are not.
 Service animals must be leashed at all times.
-Please contact us prior to arrival to submit necessary documentation for service animals.
+Please contact us prior to arrival to submit the necessary documentation for service animals.